-This article applies to all TeamViewer customers with a Premium or Corporate subscription license using servicecamp.
+This article applies to all TeamViewer customers with a Business, Premium, Corporate or Tensor subscription license using the servicecamp AddOn.

 Make your service more accessible to your customers by giving them the ability to create a Servicecamp ticket from within the QuickSupport module, even if the supporter is offline.

 This ensures that inquiries will not get lost in your e-mail inbox but are submitted as a ticket for a better overview.

 This feature can be enabled from the TeamViewer Management Console (=MCO).
 After login to the MCO navigate to Design & Deploy and click on Add QuickSupport.

 A new checkbox called Allow users to create a ticket in Servicecamp will be available in the QuickSupport customization window.

 Note: There are some limitations on to whom this feature will be available.
 Users who bought Servicecamp and already have active Servicecamp instance will be able to use this feature right away.
 Users who has trial Servicecamp instance will be able to use feature as well.
 Users who bought Servicecamp, but do not have an active Servicecamp instance yet or have an expired Servicecamp instance checkbox will be shown inactive.
 To use this feature those users need to activate their Servicecamp instance.
 New checkbox will not be available for free users.

 By ticking the checkbox user can see a Create Ticket button that appears on the QuickSupport preview mode and a drop-down menu under checkbox.